ideadapt/spelljack/readme.md

 - Show context of misspelled word (e.g. the surrounding words)
 - Jump to article edit page
 - Ignore spelling error if it refers to a correctly spelled english word (Currently only german is supported as primary article language)

+## Technology

+- Deno based API server using oak
+- Denon to restart server on source change
+- Alpine.js for DOM manipulation based on application state
+- Tailwind CSS for fuzzy feeling
+- Parcel for frontend dev and prod build
+- TextGears API for spell checking
+- GitHub gist API for storage
+- Some SVG